TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 ## Key Generation Algorithm
 The Key Generation Algorithm is a **probabilistic algorithm** that outputs a key $k$ chosen according to some distribution.
 Its given by $\text{Gen}$
 # Kerckhoff's Principle
+This is a principle that goes against regular thought but it actually does make quite a bit of sense.

+> The cipher method must not be required to be secret, and it must be able to fall into the hands of the enemy without any inconvenience.

+**The security of the algorithm should solel**